aswathcm29/aswathcm29/README.md

 Full Stack Developer • Freelancer • Data Science • AI ML Learner • MERN Stack
 ---------------------------------------------------------------------------------

 🎓 Enthusiastic college student 🚀 dedicated to impactful projects and competitive programming .
 Passionate about making a mark in the tech industry .
-Excited to collaborate with like-minded individuals and explore Data Science 📊, App Development, and MERN Stack .
+Excited to collaborate with like-minded individuals and explore Web Development, ML, App Development, and MERN Stack .
 Let's connect and drive tech innovation! #TechEnthusiast #Collaboration 🌐💻

 * ✉️  You can contact me at [www.linkedin.com/in/aswath-cm-593278257](mailto:www.linkedin.com/in/aswath-cm-593278257)
 * 🧠  I'm currently learning Machine Learning